LEYA-HSE/MEPTR/README.md

 * A multitask fusion model that jointly processes both modalities
 * End-to-end inference from raw `.mp4` video

+  Weights for all used models can be accessed via [this](https://drive.google.com/drive/folders/1BsJ8F_vM-SHG-IHVTYutAjC21nkimNTd?usp=sharing) link.

 ---

 ## File Overview